How To Design Your Therapy Space: What To Look For As A Client And A Therapist

 For Therapists:

-Finding the line between over and under-expressing can be difficult for many therapists.
-A good way to approach involving your personal life in your therapeutic space may be to remove as much as possible while leaving a few personal pieces.
+Finding the line between over and under-expressing can be difficult.
+A good way to approach involving your personal life in your therapy space is to remove as much as possible while leaving a few personal pieces.
 For example, you might move a bookshelf or wall of family pictures out of the line of sight of your virtual clients but keep a few souvenirs like favorite art pieces or educational credentials.
-It can be up to you how many personal items your office has, but you might make sure to create a space where your client feels welcome.
+It is up to you how many personal items your office has, but you might make sure to create a space where your client feels welcome.

 Adding personal elements to a counseling space should be limited to avoid distractions or potential triggers for the client.
 Everything in the space should be intentional and for the client’s benefit.
 However, having some personal items in the office decor may prevent a clinical feel and also help some clients feel more connected to their counselor.